What is the lived experience podcast, and what is it about?

 Her stays were for months at a time with numerous rounds of ECT (Electroconvulsive therapy) and plied with more medication than what you would find at your local pharmacy.

-Due to these involuntary stays, it meant that I was effectively a ward of the state as we had no family to take care of me when I was younger due to my mother deliberately isolating herself from her 10 brothers and sisters in Warrnambool, Victoria.
+These involuntary stays meant that I was effectively a ward of the state as we had no family to take care of me when I was younger due to my mother deliberately isolating herself from her 10 brothers and sisters in Warrnambool, Victoria.

-This meant staying with foster families and my friend's families eventually until it was decided for us that we had to be moved back to Warrnambool for our safety.
+This meant staying with foster families and my friend's families eventually, until it was decided that we had to be moved back to Warrnambool for our safety.

 Being forced to sit in a room with someone who is speaking in practical tongues and telling you about various people in the facility burning her with cigarettes is not an easy thing to hear!